 Why we always do extended embryo culture

 Our effort is to help our clients to get pregnant.
-And we do whatever it takes.
-We transfer embryos of the highest qualityand at the developmental stage in which they should be transferred.
+That is why we transfer embryos of the highest quality and at the developmental stage in which they should be transferred.

 Extended culture should actually be called a standard culture.
 In natural cycles the embryo does not get into the uterus until its fifth day of development.
 Before it is in the fallopian tubes.

 Transfer on the 5th or 6th day provides better conditions for the embryo to implant into the uterine tissue.

 Early introduction of embryos into the uterus at the stage of their cleavage may result in cell stress, which leads into damage of the development and loss of the embryo‘s viability.

 Embryos younger than 5 days do not belong into the uterus